Definition 4.1 (σ-algebra): Let Ω be a non-empty set. A family of subsets F of Ω is called a σ-algebra on Ω if

 Let A∈F. Then, there are only two cases, either A=∅ or A=Ω. In each case, Ac∈F.

-Note: The trivial σ-field is the smallest possible σ-field on Ω. The power set P(Ω) is the largest possible σ-field on Ω.
+Note: The trivial σ-algebra is the smallest possible σ-algebra on Ω. The power set P(Ω) is the largest possible σ-algebra on Ω.

 Example (Uncountable Ω, countable A or Ac): Let Ω be an uncountable set.
 We consider the family